 Located along North Washington Street and considered part of the Ice House Complex, Van Horn House is a 2-story house that houses 5 students.
 The front portion (along North Washington Street) is a Residence Life professional staff apartment.
-Van Horn House is named after W. Raymond Van Horn '27, and his wife, Florence D. Mr. Van Horn was a successful realtor, builder, insurer, and banker during his successful career.
+Van Horn House is named after W. Raymond Van Horn '27, and his wife, Florence D. Mr. Van Horn was a realtor, builder, insurer, and banker during his successful career.

 Van Horn House has a full kitchen and dining/common space on the first floor.
 There are two bathrooms in this facility.
 Both bathrooms accommodate one person at a time and are gender-neutral.

 The first floor has one single bedroom and the second floor has one double and two singles.